johnpfield/oauth2-cli/README.md

  * Spring Security OAuth2

-If you have been looking for some Java code that provides an example of how to do an HTTP GET request on an OAuth2 protected database service that surfaces it's data as MediaType: application/json+hal, and expects OAuth2 tokens using the Client Credentials grant, then this is the place.
+If you have been looking for some Java code that provides an example of how to do an HTTP GET request on an OAuth2 protected database service that surfaces it's data as `MediaType: application/json+hal`, and expects OAuth2 tokens using the Client Credentials grant, then this is the place.

 ## Features